HOME

 Esquire Magazine estimated in March 2002 that 1 in 8 Americans was tattooed.

 The Harris Poll done in 2003, estimated that fully 36% of those aged 25-29 had one or more tattoos.
-Another Harris Poll done in 2008 showed that same age group had dropped to 32% with one or more tattoos.
+The Harris Poll done in 2008 showed that same age group had dropped to 32% with one or more tattoos.
+The latest Harris Poll done in 2012 showed that same age group has nowdropped to 30% with one or more tattoos.

 According to the American Society of Dermatological Surgery, they stated in 2005, that of all the people they treat with laser and light therapy, only only 6% are getting a tattoo removed.